American Airlines Flight 320: Altimeter concerns

 The altimeters used in the aircraft were an early focus of the investigation.
-The models that Lockheed had used in its Electra turboprops were a different style than what had been used in older piston-type aircraft.
-The older style used three hands of different lengths to indicate the aircraft's altitude, but the new design combined a single needle with graduations indicating tens of feet, larger graduations with numbers showing hundreds of feet, and a rectangular display with numbers printed on a rotating drum that indicated thousands of feet.
-The Kollsman Instrument Corporation, which built both the new and old style altimeters, described the new style as a "precision drum altimeter" and said that the design was the result of research performed on behalf of the Air Force to meet the demands of faster flight.
-The Air Force had reported multiple cases where its pilots had misread the older-style altimeters and had misinterpreted their altitude by 10,000 feet.
-On the other hand, pilots training on aircraft with the new-style altimeters reported several instances where they had misread the altitude, causing them to misjudge the aircraft's altitude by up to 1,000 feet.
-Because of the confusion between the styles of altimeter, sources said that American Airlines had made plans to install an additional third, three-needle altimeter in the center of the instrument panel while continuing to use the newer style altimeters on the left and right sides of the instrument panel.
-Pilots for Eastern Airlines who had been flying the Electra had complained about the new style of altimeter, saying that they were not only easy to misread, but they were also slower to show changes of altitude than they were used to with the older style.
-That airline had installed a third, old-style, altimeter in their cockpits.
-American Airlines defended the new style altimeter as "a new and far superior altimeter with finer gradations" and denied that it had received complaints from any of its pilots.
-It acknowledged that it had planned to install a third altimeter in the center of the cockpit, but told the New York Times that the third unit was planned to be a new-style model.
-At the same time, flight crews told the Chicago Tribune that the third unit was going to be an old-style altimeter.
-At the time of the accident, the aircraft in Flight 320 still only had the two new-style altimeters.
+The instruments installed in the Electra differed from the three-hand altimeters that were commonly used in older piston-powered aircraft.
+The older design used three hands of different lengths to indicate altitude, while the new design combined a single pointer with graduations indicating tens and hundreds of feet with a rectangular display with numbers printed on a rotating drum that indicated thousands of feet.
+The Kollsman Instrument Corporation, which manufactured both types, described the new style as a "precision drum altimeter" and said that the design was the result of research performed on behalf of the United States Air Force to meet the requirements of faster flight.
+The Air Force had previously reported cases where its pilots had misread three-hand altimeters by 10000 ft.
+Pilots that trained with the newer drum-type instruments had also reported misreadings, in some cases resulting in altitude errors of as much as 1000 ft.

+Because of the confusion between the styles of altimeter, sources said that American Airlines had considered installing a third, three-needle altimeter in the center of the instrument panel while continuing to use the drum altimeters on the left and right sides of the instrument panel.
+Eastern Airlines pilots had complained that the new altimeters were easy to misread, and that they responded to altitude changes slower than the three-hand type.
+Eastern had installed a third, three-hand altimeter in its Electra cockpits.

+American Airlines defended the drum altimeter as "a new and far superior altimeter with finer gradations" and denied that it had received complaints from any of its pilots.
+The airline acknowledged plans to install a third altimeter in the center of the cockpit, but told the New York Times that the additional instrument would also be the newer drum model.
+Flight crews quoted by the Chicago Tribune, however, said that their understanding was that the third unit was to have been an older three-hand model.
+At the time of the accident, the aircraft in Flight 320 was equipped only with the two drum-type altimeters.